volunteermatch/email-stats/EmailLogCleanup/README.md

 a pair of an email log and one of it's sendgrid event logs, and therefore information on each individual email will be duplicated for each corresponding sendgrid event.

+#### Note on file types and file creation:
+This project has been designed in such a way that should VolunteerMatch decide to change the file type of the created files later on, they may easily do so by making use of the SharedFileWriter abstract class.

 ### Prerequisites:
 To use this function, a user will need access to an IAM role that is conencted to the VolunteerMatch vm_eng AWS account.